-Are you ready for winter sports?
-If you are like me, then you’re super excited!
-Confession: I recently took one of those Facebook quizzes where you count all the shows you’ve watched and compare them with other people.
+Confession: I recently took one of those Facebook quizzes where you count all the shows you’ve watched and compare them with others.
 My score was a measly 12 out of 90 shows!

 I never watch television!

-Watching the Winter Olympics is something I enjoy doing because the athletes are superhuman and inspirational!
+Watching winter ice sports and Winter Olympics is something I enjoy doing because the athletes are superhuman and inspirational!

 We’re focusing on force and motion with these activities.
 That seems to be the theme with winter sports.